Mount Price (British Columbia): Naming

 Mount Price has had at least three names throughout its history.
-It was originally named Red Mountain for its red appearance, but the date when this name was adopted has not been cited.
+It was originally named Red Mountain for its red appearance, but the date of when this name was adopted has not been cited.
 Another peak west of Overlord Mountain was identified as Red Mountain on a 1923 sketch by Canadian mountaineer Neal M. Carter.
 To avoid confusion, the name of that mountain was changed to Fissile Peak on September 2, 1930, for its fissility.
 In 1952, Canadian volcanologist William Henry Mathews identified Mount Price as Clinker Mountain in the American Journal of Science.
 Clinker is a geological term used to describe rough lava fragments associated with 'a'a flows.
 The fragments are characterized by several sharp, jagged spines and are normally less than 150 mm wide.

-The name Mount Price appeared on a topographic map of Garibaldi Provincial Park in 1928.
-It later appeared on National Topographic System maps 92G and 92J in 1930 after a committee of the Garibaldi Park Board was set up to deal with nomenclature.
-The committee requested that the Geographic Board of Canada adopt the name Mount Price for this mountain after Thomas E. Price, a former mountaineer and engineer of the Canadian Pacific Railway who was a member of the Garibaldi Park Board at the time of the park's formation in 1927.
+Mount Price appeared on a topographic map of Garibaldi Provincial Park in 1928.
+It appeared on two National Topographic System maps in 1930 after a committee of the Garibaldi Park Board was set up to deal with nomenclature.
+The committee requested the Geographic Board of Canada to adopt Mount Price for this mountain after Thomas E. Price, a former mountaineer and engineer of the Canadian Pacific Railway who was a member of the Garibaldi Park Board at the time of the park's formation in 1927.
 Price was born at Vancouver in 1887 and was a member of a mountaineering party that had climbed Mount Garibaldi by a new route in 1908.
 Clinker Peak and Clinker Ridge were both officially named on September 12, 1972, to retain Mount Price's earlier name, Clinker Mountain.